metro-sign/dc-metro/README.md

 3. Decompress the _lib.zip_ file from this repository into the root of the _CIRCUITPY_ volume.
 There should be one folder named _lib_, with a plethora of files underneath.
 You can delete _lib.zip_ from the _CIRCUITPY_ volume, as it's no longer needed.

+    - It has been reported that this step may fail (#2), most likely due to the storage on the Matrix Portal not being able to handle the decompression.
+If this happens, unzip the _lib.zip_ file on your computer, and copy the _lib_ folder to the Matrix Portal.
+Command line tools could also be used if the above doesn't work.

     ![Lib Decompressed](img/lib.png)

 4. Copy all of the Python files from _src_ in this repository into the root of the _CIRCUITPY_ volume.